Best Fly Reels For A Novice

-There are four main types of fly reels:
+There are three main types of trout fly reels:

-has a one to one retrieval rate, and is very easy to change spools.
+reels have a one to one retrieval rate, are very easy to change spools,

-most cases they are easy to change handing from left to right.
+and in most cases easy to change the handing from left to right.
+They

-multiplier fly reel has a greater than one to one retrieval rate and has more
+fly reel has a greater than one to one retrieval rate and has more

 faster retrieval rate allows you to retrieve the line faster if a large

-automatic fly reel uses a trigger to retrieve the fly line.
+fly reel uses a trigger to retrieve the fly line.
+As

-does not allow you to change the degrees of drag.
+automatic reel does not allow you to change the degrees of drag.
+It

-- It

-does not allow you to change spools
+does not allow you to change spools.
+You

-There are three common methods in constructing fly reels.
+There are four common methods in constructing trout fly

-of the lower quality fly reels are stamped metal.
+next lower quality fly reels are made of stamped metal.
 These reels often

 have gaps between the spool and the reel, which can cause the line or

 leader to become pinched.
 They offer only a coating of varnish for

 next type of construction is cast aluminum.
 They are more reliable and